 What do in Shinjuku 3-chome: Souvenir shopping and shopping at Shinjuku 3-chome

 Many shops are open 24 hours a day or late at night in Shinjuku 3-chome, so you can enjoy shopping late at night.
-BICQULO is a store where you can shop for appliances and UNIQULO clothes at the same time, Don Quijote has all sorts of Japanese souvenirs, and Matsumotokiyoshi sells cosmetics and health goods.
+BICQULO is a store where you can shop for electronic appliances and UNIQULO clothes at the same time and Matsumotokiyoshi sells cosmetics and health goods.
 There are lots of karaoke shops in Shinjuku 3-chome.
 Shinjuku 3-chome is a convenient place to do it all at once.

-Shinjuku 2-chome is a so-called the gay district.
-There is a little distance from Shinjuku station, and the nearest station would be Shinjuku 3-chome or Shinjuku Gyoen station.
+Shinjuku 2-chome is easily the biggest gay district in Tokyo and the rest of Japan for that matter.
+While it’s not too far from Shinjuku station, the nearest stations would be Shinjuku 3-chome or Shinjuku Gyoen station.
 It is said that there are about 500 gay bars on the main street from Shinjuku-dori towards Yasukuni-dori.
-There are variety gay bars such as stores that have a membership system or no female customers.
+There are a variety of different types of gay bars such as stores that have a membership system or no female customers.
 There are also gay bars for tourist communicating in English so anybody can enjoy.
 Shinjuku 2-chome is an ordinary place during daytime but it shines after dark.

 What do in Shinjuku 2 chome: Meet an “okama” at the biggest gay town in Japan